dexie-space/languages/README.md

   "You have {{count}} offers_other": "Masz {{count}} ofert", }
 ```

-## New language
-To add a new language, create a new file and name it starting with the [ISO 639-1 code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) of your language and then `translation.json` after a slash, e.g., `en/translation.json`.
-Please copy the contents of the English JSON file `en/translation.json` as a template.

 ## Test Translations
 All translations are automatically updated after merging on [dexie Testnet](https://testnet.dexie.space).
 Please use the Testnet to proof-check your translation in context.